Must applicants submit a GRE score report?

 Do you have a preview day?

-Yes, we hold our preview day in mid March.
-The date for our upcoming PhD Preview Day will be March 17, 2017.
+Yes, we hold our preview day in mid March by invitation only.

 Can admitted students be deferred?

 Admitted students who may need to defer their admission for one year must demonstrate significant need to do so.
 To request a deferral, please email the firstname.lastname@example.org.
 The Director of Admissions will closely review deferral requests on a case by case basis.

 What's the process for re‐applying?

 If you are denied admission, you are welcome to re‐apply.
 However, you must complete a new online application and submit the application fee again.
 Supporting documentation remains on file for two years.
 If you have enrolled for any courses during the intervening time, you must submit a transcript of that work.
 If you have enrolled for any graduate‐level courses during the intervening time, you must submit at least two reference letters from faculty in that graduate program.

 Can I enroll in the PhD program on a less than full‐time status?

 The PhD program in economics is not available as a distance‐learning, part‐time, or evening program.

 For questions regarding admissions please send an email to email@example.com.